pgoddard10/magic_frame/README.md

 # Magic Frame

+## Initial Setup
+1. Enable i2c in the raspi-config
+2. Install the requirements.txt

 ## Configuring remote config

 Since Magic Frame is turned off most of the time, we can't really log into it.
 But we can set up a remote server and a shared folder, put our config in there and point Magic Frame to it.